urbit/docs/docs/walkthroughs/talk.md

 `:talk` is the Urbit messaging and notifications protocol.
 Today we use `:talk` to chat and coordinate.
 Come join us in `/urbit-meta` by using the [quickstart](#-quickstart) below.

 Today chat is sort of like a distributed, encrypted Slack that can be used from the CLI and the browser.
+There’s no central `:talk` server.
+Any Urbit can host one.

-This is the simplest, most immediate use for `:talk`, but we hope it can become much more than just persistent IRC.  `:talk` is a general purpose tool for both aggregating and publishing heterogenous streams of messages.
+`:talk` is a general purpose tool for both aggregating and publishing streams of messages.
 Applications can use `:talk` as their transport protcol, API connectors can push disparate data sources into `:talk`, and so on.
 There are lots of things a distributed message protocol can be used for that we haven't even thought of.

-`:talk`s design is similar in spirit to [nntp](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol) the underlying protocol for Usenet.
-Let's briefly outline the design: `:talk` messages are called ‘posts’.
-Posts go to ‘stations’.
-Any urbit can host or subscribe to any number of stations.
-There’s no central `:talk` server.
-Any Urbit can host one.
-There are four kinds of station: a write-only `%mailbox` for direct messages, an invite-only `%party` for private conversation, a read-only `%journal` for curated content, and a public-access `%board` for general use.

-There are two ways of using `:talk`: from the CLI or through a web interface available at `http://localhost:8080/talk` (or equivalent).
-The web interface ships as compiled JavaScript on your Urbit, but has its own source repo [here](https://github.com/urbit/talk).
+There are two ways of using `:talk`: from the CLI or through a web ui available at `http://your-urbit.urbit.org/talk` (or `http://localhost:8080/talk`).
+The web ui ships as compiled JavaScript on your Urbit, but has its own source repo [here](https://github.com/urbit/talk).

-The web interface doesn't expose *all* the functionality of the CLI, and it's more or less self-explanatory.
-This document pertains primarily to the CLI.

 </div>
 </div>